modular/modular/KGEN/docs/public/programming-manual.md

 ## Lifetimes

 TODO: Explain how returning references work, tied into lifetimes which dovetail with parameters.

-This is likely to be implemented in ~April.
+This is not enabled yet.

 ## Type Traits